 The great recession that began in 2008 caused many to suggest that the United States is entering a period of “decline” during which it will lose its status as the world’s most powerful and prosperous nation state.
-The metaphor of “decline” presumes that the American people will sit by passively as their standard of living and international stat ...
+The metaphor of “decline” presumes that the American people will sit by passively as their standard of living and inter ...

 This article originally appeared in The New Criterion, Volume 30 June 2012, on page 4